top of page

 Over time, this doesn’t just burn energy.
 It makes you less effective at the things only you can do.

-2. The Hidden Costs of a Poorly Managed Calendar
+2. The Hidden Costs of Calendar Chaos for Founders

-Let’s look at what’s really at stake when you don’t have strong calendar infrastructure:
+Let’s look at what’s really at stake when you don’t have strong calendar infrastructure, and why building systems with the right operational support makes all the difference:

 • Decision Fatigue